ccrpRepo/robot_retargeter/README.md

 > Note: Large robot mesh/texture files (`*.stl`, `*.obj`, `*.dae`, `*.png`,
 > `*.mtl`) are stored directly in this repository, so cloning may take longer.

+### Motion datasets (AMASS / ACCAD)

+The files in `dataset/ACCAD/` are a small set of open-source sample motions from the **ACCAD** subset of the AMASS dataset (SMPL-X `.npz` format), provided only to quickly try out the pipeline.
+If you need more motion data, download it yourself from the AMASS website:

+- AMASS website (register to download): https://amass.is.tue.mpg.de/
+- ACCAD subset download page: https://amass.is.tue.mpg.de/download.php
+  (select **ACCAD** in the list and download the `SMPL-X N` (neutral) format)

+After downloading, unzip and place the `.npz` motion files under any directory in `dataset/` (e.g. `dataset/ACCAD/`), then point `SMPL_MOTION_FILE` to the desired file.

+> By downloading you agree to the AMASS / ACCAD license terms; the data may only
+> be used as permitted by those licenses.

 ## Usage

 The `bash/` directory provides two one-command pipeline scripts that